Welcome to the Harris Academy Admissions information page.

 We understand that as parents you want to get a feel for the school your child may go to and so we warmly invite prospective parents to visit our new academy during the Autumn Term.
 Our open mornings include a tour of our building and the opportunity to meet the Principal, staff and pupils.

-Dates for the Autumn Term 2017 open mornings are shown on the calendar section of this website.
+Dates for the Autumn Term 2019 open mornings will begin in September 2018, these will be shown on the calendar section of this website once organised.
 To arrange a visit, please contact main Academy Office on 020 3772 4573.
 Please do take the time to come and meet us.
 We look forward to seeing you soon.

 We have 60 places available in Reception each year.
 If there are more than 60 applications, Looked After and Former Looked After Children will be admitted first, children with siblings at the Academy will be prioritised next.
 All remaining places will be distributed on the basis of proximity between home and school, with children who live closest to our permanent building on Lordship Lane being prioritised